onurdosi/onurdosi/README.md

 - 👋 Hi, I’m @onurdosi
-- 👀 I’m interested in games
+- 👀 I’m interested in Biology
-- 🌱 I’m currently learning pygame and teamcoding
+- 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on simple gaming codes
+- 💞️ I’m looking to collaborate on simple codes about Biotechnology
 - 📫 How to reach my email: onurdosiyev@gmail.com

 <!---